What's New for 2026

 Production Design Process

-This lesson breaks down the complete production design process, showing you how to transform a script into a fully realized visual world—efficiently, creatively, and within budget.
+Learn the complete production design process and how to transform a script into a fully realized visual world—efficiently, creatively, and within budget.
 You’ll learn how production designers collaborate with directors and cinematographers to define tone, style, and story, then translate those ideas into practical decisions about locations, sets, props, and labor.

 The Art Department Budget

-The art department plays a critical role in shaping the visual world of a film or television show.
+The art department shapes the visual world of a film or television show.
 In this lesson, you will learn how production designers and art directors determine the art department budget during pre-production.

 We’ll explore the process of breaking down the script, estimating construction and decoration costs, coordinating with construction and prop teams, and allocating resources where they will have the greatest visual impact.
 You’ll also discover how experienced designers plan for unexpected expenses and find creative solutions when budgets are limited.